LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 ## Looping Over a Range of Numbers

-The ```range``` function is useful for generating a sequence of integers.
+The ```range``` function is useful for generating a sequence of integers, which is a common design for for loops.

 ```python
 >>> range(10)
 range(0, 10)
 ```

-To see the individual elements, print them out one at a time.
+In a for loop, you can perform operations on each element of the range. print out the elements one at a time.

 ```python
 >>> for num in range(10):